Over the years, iceberg lettuce has been given a pretty bad rap.

-As you can see, this form of Crisphead lettuce contains a number of nutrients that play a vital role in the overall health of your body.
+This form of Crisphead lettuce contains a number of nutrients that play a vital role in the overall health of your body.

 Whether you shred it and add it to your sandwiches or chop it up and use it in a salad, there is no reason why you should not enjoy the crisp refreshing taste it has to offer.